Microbes and Human Life

 - Vaccines are substances derived from microorganisms and are used to immunize against disease.
 The microbes that are the cause of infectious disease are usually the ultimate source of vaccines.

-- Biotechnology Microbiology makes a significant contribution to biotechnology, an area of science that applies microbial genetics to biological processes for the production of useful substances.
+- Microbial Biotechnology, an area of science that applies microbial genetics to biological processes to produce useful substances, makes a significant contribution to humanity.
 Microorganisms play a central role in recombinant DNA technology and genetic engineering.
 Important tools of biotechnology are microbial cells, microbial genes, and microbial enzymes.

 Negative Effects Of Microbes